emvaugh2/No-Zero-Days/README.md

 Some days I may barely get anything done and other days I may go extremely hard.
 The point here is to stay consistent and honest with myself because it's time to finally get this done.
 Thanks for tuning in.

+Day 4 - 09/24/2026
+- Completed another Git lab.
+- Made more progress on the Terraform section of the challenge.

+Day 3 - 09/23/2026
+- Had a breakthrough day.
+I completed a lot of the Terraform section for the Tech Challenge 1.
+That was my biggest roadblock.
+Completed the security.tf, ecr.tf and most of the ecs.tf files for deployent.
+- Completed another Git lab.
+- Made more Anki cards and studied the Git and Kubernetes cards.

+Day 2 - 09/22/2026
+- I went through 3 or 4 Git labs today.
+They were simple but conceptually speaking, I learned a good amount.
+- Went over Docker Anki deck.

 Day 1 (Again) - 09/21/2026
 - I was going through some things but I'm back now.
 I've been doing the 100 Days of DevOps lately.
 I'm on Day 24 I believe.
 Days 20 - 34 are all about Git so hopefully I learn something valuable.
 - Made some more Anki cards.
 I'll go over them while I'm traveling.